 Public media makes an essential contribution to the overall health of New Zealand’s media.
 Government is committed to ensuring public media is fit for the future and able to thrive amid the changing media landscape.

-In January 2020 Cabinet agreed to commission a business case to examine the viability of establishing a new, fit-for-purpose public media entity.
+In January 2020, Cabinet agreed to commission a business case to examine the viability of creating a new, fit-for-purpose public media entity.

 Current work underway

 Work is underway to complete the business case to provide Ministers with final advice on options to create a new public media entity.
 Work on the business case initially commenced in February 2020 but was paused due to COVID-19.

 Minister for Broadcasting and Media Kris Faafoi has appointed a Governance Group, reporting to him directly, to lead work to complete the business case.
 Deloitte has been appointed to complete work on the business case.

 The Governance Group has two important roles for the business case phase of the work:

 - it will deliver the business case

 - it will lead stakeholder engagement to inform the development of a Charter for the potential new public media entity.